cylab-tw/bluelight/README.md

 * **BlueLight@micala**: [micala](https://github.com/cylab-tw/micala) is a noSQL-based medical image repository.

 ## Acknowledgement
 * This project was supported by a grant from the Ministry of Science and Technology Taiwan.
-We acknowledge AI99 teams at Taipei Veterans General Hospital (TVGH) for validation and provides many useful suggestions in many aspects of the clinical domain.
-We acknowledge AI99 teams at Taipei Veterans General Hospital (TVGH) for validation and provides many useful suggestions, especially to thank Dr. Ying-Chou Sun and his professional team.
+* We acknowledge AI99 teams at Taipei Veterans General Hospital (TVGH) for validation and provides many useful suggestions in many aspects of the clinical domain, especially to thank Dr. Ying-Chou Sun and his professional team.

 ## Copyright Chung-Yueh Lien